bajcula/exerciseBT/README.md

-### Web service was built with Node.js (14.19.0)
+## Web service - built with Node.js (14.19.0)

-#### Users can earn points for various transactions, spend those points in chronological order, as well as check their account balance...
+### Users can earn points for various transactions, spend those points in chronological order, as well as check their account balance.

 ##### If you wish to use it please run following commands: